desec-io/desec-stack/docs/rrsets.rst

 Restricted Types
 ````````````````

+``ALIAS``, ``DNAME``
-**Note:**  Some record types are supported by the API, but not currently
+    These record types are used very rarely in the wild.
+Due to conflicts with
-served by our nameservers (such as ``ALIAS`` or ``DNAME``).
-If you wish to
+    the security guarantees we would like to give, these record types are
+    disabled in our API.
+If you attempt to create such RRsets, you will receive
+    a ``400 Bad Request`` response.
+In case you have a good reason for using
-use such record types, shoot us an email.
-In most cases, it should not be a
+    these record types, shoot us an email and we can discuss your case.
-problem to enable such functionality.

 ``DNSKEY``, ``NSEC3PARAM``, ``RRSIG``
     These record types are meant to provide DNSSEC-related information in